alsash110/comm-2216-obs/docs/navigating/navigating.md

 ## Command Table

 Below is a list of some of the most commonly used commands to navigate Linux.

-**Note**: This list is not exhaustive.
+This list is not exhaustive.

 | Command         | Description                                                                                             |
 | :-------------- | :------------------------------------------------------------------------------------------------------ |